Code-Institute-Submissions/clicksnap/README.md

   - Issue: The file path in the html was incorrect.
     - Fix: Remove “/” from the start of the file path.

+__Screen and Device sizes__

+__From 1256px__

+- Contact Page
+  - Map disappears - at this screen size it starts to overlap.
+(I didn’t want to incorporate it elsewhere on the page as I didn’t want to overcrowd the space, keeping the design clean.)

+__From 1199 - 577__
+- Navigation tabs - Pushed to stay centred in the browser screen.

+- Hero Images - At this screen size all hero images on the Home, Schedule and About Pages; outer edges get cut off, but the centre of the image still remains the focus point.

+- __Home Page:__
+- Introduction, About, Price List sections - Columns stack into 3 rows.
+- Section Headings - Top padding added to give more space between the information and hero image.
+- Section Dividers - Dividers are added between each information section to separate the content and give it a clearer and cleaner look.

+- __Gallery Page:__
+- Image slideshow - At this screen size the outer edges get cut off, but this doesn’t affect how the pictures are viewed, keeping the focal point of the images in focus.
+- Information section - Margin and padding added.
+Due to short content the footer wasn't being pushed down enough.

+- __Schedule Page:__
+-  Weekly Timetable - At this screen size the table width adjusts so that it can still be visible.

+__From 577px - 500px__
+- __Contact Page:__
+- Address and contact form - Div positions are swapped so that it was more responsive.
+It felt more natural to have the form become the first section you see before scrolling down to the address when on a smaller device.
+At this screen size the form started to overlap with the address.
+- Section Divider - Added a divider to separate the content and give it a clearer and cleaner look.

+__From 500px__
+- Banner - Size reduced to fit better on mobile screens.
+- Logo - Reduce font size, collapse text so ‘ClickSnap’ now sits on top of “Photography’ for a more refined look.
+- Navigation Tab Menu - Changes to the mobile navigation button.

+- __Home Page:__
+- Price List - Cards stack into three rows.
+- Copywrite - Size reduced and position moved from the centre to the left.
+- Hero Image - All hero images on the Home, Schedule and About Pages; have reduced sizes so it takes up the right amount of space on mobile screens.

+- __Gallery:__
+- Image slideshow - Size has been reduced so that it takes up the appropriate amount of space for mobile screens.
+- Image slideshow Info - Student Name and Photography Title font sizes have been reduced.
+Image descriptions have been removed in order to not obscure the images.
+- Gallery Info - Line breaks have been removed, so that the text can flow nicely with the screen size.

+- __Schedule:__
+- Download Full Month button - Size has been reduced to fit the smaller screen size.
+- Weekly Timetable - Table font size and width reduced as the length expands.
+Depending on mobile screen size, if not all of the content is shown it is accessible by swiping across to view all the information.